 The setting sets the Windows Update agent policy to allow signed updates for an intranet Microsoft update service location.

 In the above section I have already covered on Partner Catalogs vs Custom Catalogs.
 I will be adding a custom catalog (basically an Adobe SCUP catalog) which will enable us to deploy Adobe Reader updates using SCCM.

 Adobe company provides custom catalogs.
-If you are looking for a free SCCM catalog for Adobe products check this link.
+If you are looking for a free SCCM catalog for Adobe products, visit the Adobe link.
 When you visit the link note that there is one catalog for Reader and one for Acrobat.
 So, what’s the difference between them?
 The Acrobat updating always involves installing every MSP update in order.
 Reader updates may involve quarterly MSI files that don’t require installing previous updates.